Services Pricing Work Studio Team Blog Contact Start a project

 The new Main Street lives inside a phone.
 It appears when someone searches “near me,” opens a map, checks a star rating, compares photos, scans hours, and decides whether the business feels real enough to visit or call.

-This is local SEO: the cartography of nearby trust.
+This is local SEO for small business: the cartography of nearby trust.

 For a local business, search is not just a discovery channel.
-It is often the first public room a customer enters.
+It is often the first public room a customer enters — the digital equivalent of glancing through a shop window before deciding whether to push the door.

-Google says local results are shaped mainly by relevance, distance, and prominence.
+Google ranks local businesses primarily on three factors it names directly: relevance, distance, and prominence.
 These words sound technical, but they describe old civic instincts:

 Relevance -> Do you offer what I need?